 We look towards the future of digital disruption by considering the past of disruption, with a particular focus on the production and movement of goods.
 We introduce the notion of the ‘smith’, and consider how, by localizing the provision, or supply, a ‘smith’ can ensure high added value for their skills.
 Using analogies from pull and push supply chains, We argue that our future economy needs to include an environment where smiths prosper.
 From craft coffee to craft software, to add value in a global marketplace we argue that we need to exploit localization.

-Machine Learning in Supply Chain
+Supply Chain

 Containerization has had a dramatic effect on global economics, placing many people in the developing world at the end of the supply chain.